-I am fortunate to be supported by my wonderful thesis committee and informal mentors from diverse backgrounds and disciplines in my academic journey: R. Thomas McCoy, Denny Zhou, Kathy Mckeown, Yoshiki Takashima, Pan Lu, Jiayuan Mao, Ruzica Piskac, Scott Shapiro, Shafiq Rayhan Joty, Tu Vu.
+I am fortunate to be supported by my wonderful thesis committee and informal mentors from diverse backgrounds and disciplines in my academic journey: R. Thomas McCoy, Ruzica Piskac, Scott Shapiro, Yoshiki Takashima, Denny Zhou, Kathy Mckeown, Alex Lew, Pan Lu, Jiayuan Mao, Shafiq Rayhan Joty, Tu Vu.

 I completed my B.Eng Computer Science degree in Nanyang Technological University, Singapore where I was awarded the Best Final Year Thesis Gold Medal.